Pelosi makes first public remarks since husband’s assault | Times Leader

 Pelosi thanked those on a video call for the outpouring of support for Paul Pelosi, 82, who suffered a fractured skull and other injuries after an intruder broke into their San Francisco home late last week and bludgeoned him with a hammer in what authorities say was an intentional and political attack.

-The Democratic leader spoke in the early morning from California, where her husband was released from the hospital late Thursday, her voice breaking throughout the lengthy but upbeat address.
+The Democratic leader spoke in the early morning from California, where late Thursday, her voice breaking throughout the lengthy but upbeat address.

 “What we are doing is not only to win an election, but this is to strengthen our democracy,” Pelosi said.
 “There is no question that our democracy is on the ballot.”